hassan0x/ReconHunter/CheatSheets/Network.md

 # Network

-## OSI Model
+## [1] OSI Model

 ![](Images/Network1.png?raw=true)

-## Physical Layer
+## [2] Physical Layer

-- Physical layer is how we physically connect devices \(Ethernet cables, Wireless\).
+- Physical layer is how we physically connect devices (Ethernet cables, Wireless).
 - Ethernet cards and Wi-Fi and network hubs all operate at the physical layer.
 - There are multiple network topologies that we can use to connect devices physically.

-### Network Topology
+### [2.1] Network Topology

-- **Star topology (most common)**
+- **Star topology (most common):**
-  - Each node is connected to central node such as switch
+  - Each node is connected to central node such as switch.
-  - Better performance
+  - Better performance.
-  - Single point of failure
+  - Single point of failure.
-- **Ring topology**
+- **Ring topology:**
-  - Each node is connected to two other nodes
+  - Each node is connected to two other nodes.
-  - Data travels in one direction passing through each node to reach its destination
+  - Data travels in one direction passing through each node to reach its destination.
-  - If one node breaks it can disrupt the entire network
+  - If one node breaks it can disrupt the entire network.
-- **Bus topology**
+- **Bus topology:**
-  - Each node is connected to a single cable which all nodes share
+  - Each node is connected to a single cable which all nodes share.
-  - The signals travels in both directions
+  - The signals travels in both directions.
-  - Only one node can transmit at one time
+  - Only one node can transmit at one time.
-  - More nodes less performance since all nodes share the same cable
+  - More nodes less performance since all nodes share the same cable.
-  - If the main cable breaks it can disrupt the entire network
+  - If the main cable breaks it can disrupt the entire network.

 ![](Images/Network2.png?raw=true)

-## Data Link Layer
+## [3] Data Link Layer

 - It responsible to make devices communicate with each others through the same network but not outside the network.
 - Each device has its own MAC address (00:11:22:33:44:55) and through this MAC the devices can communicate and send messages to each other.